dgc-network/coliving-protocol/discovery-node/es-indexer/README.md

 If you are adding a new denormalization (attaching data from a related model), the data dependency tracking should be updated:

 - For "catchup" mode this is the `checkpointSql` function.
-See UserIndexer or AgreementIndexer for an example
+See UserIndexer or DigitalContentIndexer for an example
 - For listen / notify mode, this is the handler code in `listen.ts`

 When working on mapping changes, I might put code like this at top of `main.ts main()` function: